rubengeertsema/wishlist-meetup/README.md

 `--browsers <browser-name-as-configured-in-the-Karma-conf>`.

 ### 5) Run unit tests with code coverage
-Measuring code coverage and acting accordingly is an important part of Continuous Delivery.
+Measuring code coverage and acting accordingly is an important part of Continuous Deployment.
 Because of the continuous deployment to production we need to have confidence in our code.
 During this meetup we use a tool called Istanbul to measure the code coverage.
 The Istanbul settings are also configured in the [karma configuration](./frontend/karma.conf.js).
 Notice the part below: